How to Grow Castor Beans

-Castor beans are not true beans.
+Castor beans (Ricinus communis) are not true beans.
 They are a member of the spurge family which includes poinsettias and euphorbias.
 They are called beans because the seeds resembles beans.
 The plants are tropical, native to eastern Africa, the eastern Mediterranean and India.
 They have spread to other tropical areas in the world.
 In fact they have become nuisances in some areas.
 They are hardy in zones 9 through 11.

 The plants are large bushes/small trees, sometimes growing to 15 feet tall.
 In northern areas, they are grown as annuals, reaching 6 to 10 feet tall in a single growing season.
 They need full sun and well-drained soil.
 Castor bean plants have large, exotic looking leaves which sometines start out red and turn to green as they mature.
-Newer cultivars were bred so that the leaves stay red.
+Newer cultivars have been bred so that the leaves stay red.

 The plants have both male and female flowers so they are self-pollinating.
 The seeds are contained in fruit that is spiny and either green or red, depending on the cultivar.
 Each fruit has three chambers, each containing a seed.
 The seeds look like beans and have mottled colors of brown, gray, black, white and maroon.
 When the seeds are mature and ready to be dispersed, the fruits open and forcefully eject them.

 How Poisonous are Castor Beans?

 Only the beans are poisonous.
 They contain ricin which is one of the most poisonous substances known.
 It only takes consuming four or five beans to kill and adult.
 Even eating one or two beans can make you very, very ill.
 Symptoms of ricin poisoning include vomiting, bloody diarrhea, and convulsions.
 The symptoms can last for up to a week.